openstack/devstack/doc/source/configuration.rst

 local.conf
 ==========

-The new configuration file is ``local.conf`` and resides in the root DevStack directory like the old ``localrc`` file.
+The new configuration file is ``local.conf`` and should reside in the root Devstack directory.
+An example of such ``local.conf`` file is provided in the ``devstack/samples`` directory.
+Copy this file into the root Devstack directory and adapt it to your needs.
 It is a modified INI format file that introduces a meta-section header to carry additional information regarding the configuration files to be changed.